 Is it just me, or do you also feel like other people have better lives than yours?

-Based on their updates on social media, it seems like everyone is sporting new outfits, getting new blings, updating home decor, buying new toys, traveling to new places, enjoying nice food at fancy restaurants…
+Based on their updates on social media, it seems like everyone is sporting new outfits, buying new houses, updating home decor, getting new toys, traveling to new places, enjoying nice food at fancy restaurants…

-And your sad self wonders, why am I not doing as well as they are?
-What else do I need to do to bust my ass in order to afford those nice things in my life?
+And your sad self wonders, how do my friends afford their lifestyle?
+What else do I need to do to afford those nice things in my life?

 This article is all about guessing how and where other people get the money to afford their amazing-looking lifestyles.
 I’ve racked my brains thinking of all the possible ways.
-Here they are:
+Here they are, in 6 categories:

 - They earn a good income from their day jobs (whether salaried or self-employed)

-- They earn side income(s) from second and third jobs
+- They side hustle and earn side income(s) from second, maybe even third jobs

 - They earn passive incomes through property rentals, websites, etc